Choosing a University

 • Do you want a university with a large and active sports program?

-• What is the demographic of students at the college?
-Consider socioeconomic status, age, racial makeup, international students, political preference, religion, etc. How many transfer students are enrolled?
-Would you prefer to be amongst many like you, or in a very diverse population?
-Do you feel like you would belong?
+• What is the demographic makeup of the student body?
+Consider socioeconomic status, age, racial makeup, international students, political preference, and religion.
+How many transfer students are enrolled?
+Would you prefer to be among many like you, or in a diverse population?
+Where would you feel you belong?

-• Would you like an club/learning community on campus that supports studnts of certain religious, ethnic, gender, or other idenities?
+• Would you like a club or learning community that supports students of certain religious, ethnic, gender, or other identities?

-• Make sure the schools you have chosen to apply to are eligible to provide federal financial aid.
+• Make sure the schools you apply to are eligible to provide federal financial aid.

-• Use the school’s net price calculator on their website to get an estimate of the aid you are eligible for.
-All schools that can offer federal financial aid are required to have these calculators available online.
-Just google search the school’s name and “financial aid calculator”.
+• Use each school's net price calculator (required to be available online) to estimate the aid you are eligible for.
+Search the school's name plus "financial aid calculator."

-• Research institution specific scholarships - right away!
-Often times the scholarships will be due before or at the same time as the application to the school.
-Don’t let the deadlines pass you by.
+• Research institution-specific scholarships right away — they are often due before or at the same time as the application.
+Don't let deadlines pass.

-• Do not dismiss a school simply because you feel it is too expensive.
-There is a big difference between the advertised price and the price many students actually pay.
-You will not know until you receive your financial aid award letter, after you apply.
-So, apply to 3-5 schools, then choose the one that best fits you and your needs, including financial needs
+• Don't dismiss a school just because it seems too expensive.
+There is a big difference between the advertised price and what many students actually pay, and you won't know until you receive your financial aid award letter after applying.
+Apply to 3–5 schools, then choose the one that best fits your needs, including financial needs.

 Need more help?
 Check out the resources on the Transfer and Career Center website under Choosing a University.